razkraus/MEETEASE/README.md

 # MeetEase

-This app is a Vite + React application configured to run locally without any external Base44 dependencies.
+This app is a Vite + React application configured to run **entirely in the browser** using localStorage.
+All former Base44 SDK calls have been replaced with lightweight stubs so the project runs without any external services.

 ## Running the app